"A lie told often enough becomes truth."

 The Newark experiment reflected a movement towards humanism in policing.
 Humanism in the context of

-human development, human understanding and the human condition of those being served (Leonard,
+improving human development, human understanding and the human condition of those being served

-policing.
-As a result, one new measure of police effectiveness was not the actual absence of crime but the
+American policing.
+As a result, one new measure of police effectiveness was not the actual absence of

-mere perception of an absence of crime.
-Offering vague and nebulous “long-term” impact instead of
+crime but the mere perception of an absence of crime.
+Offering vague and nebulous “long-term” impact

-immediate results, foot patrol was an acceptable answer for helpless officials fighting burgeoning crime
+instead of immediate results, foot patrol was an acceptable answer for helpless officials fighting

-problems in some cities.
-According to the findings of the Newark, New Jersey foot patrol experiment, despite
+burgeoning crime problems in some cities.
+According to the findings of the Newark, New Jersey foot patrol

-the crime rate, those citizens who saw the nearby cop walking the beat might convince themselves they were
+experiment, despite the crime rate, those citizens who saw the nearby cop walking the beat might convince

 Broken Windows